-Creating an out of control wildfire
+Creating an Out of Control Wildfire

 I go to a packed bar even though I unknowingly carry the coronavirus, and I might cause a super-spreader event.
 Or I decide to go into the office while I am sick because a bug can’t stop me.

-It is the super-spreader environments that make any virus dangerous, turning a moderate health risk into an epidemic.
+It is the super-spreader environments which make any virus dangerous, turning a moderate health risk into an epidemic.
 Stop the super-spreaders and we stop going viral.

 Do your part.
 Wear a mask and wash your hands so your single campfire stays safe.
 Don’t go to potential super-spreading events, potentially creating a massive bonfire.